Boogie Boys

 The Boogie Boys were an American hip-hop group from Harlem, New York City.

-It was the first hip hop group that signed with Capitol Records, and it had a major hit in America in 1985 with the single "A Fly Girl" and two successful albums.
+It was the first hip-hop group to sign with Capitol Records, and it had a major hit in America in 1985 with the single "A Fly Girl" and two successful albums.
+Other hit singles included "Girl Talk" which peaked at 62 on Billboard's R&B chart.

 In 1988, Rudy Sheriff left the group and, soon after, it disbanded.

-The group were veterans in sampling using high end systems such as the Synclavier, the Fairlight, an Emulator and the DKI Synergy synthesizer.
+The group were veterans in sampling using high-end systems such as the Synclavier, the Fairlight, an Emulator, and the DKI Synergy synthesizer.